On EE Flex, you’ll get a SIM card from £10/month with no contract & no credit check. You’ll also benefit from triple data for the first 6 months.

 £30 per month bundles

-EE’s £30 Flex Plan comes with 3000 minutes, unlimited texts and 20GB of internet.
+EE’s £30 Flex plan comes with 3000 minutes, unlimited texts and 20GB of data (60GB during the triple data promotion).
 This compares as follows to rival mobile networks:

 Network & Coverage